- Wide option

 - Bad responsiveness

 Improved upper, improved breathability

 The upper feels comfortable and provides a structure while also allowing for foot flex.
-This is a very breathable shoe or, as experts described it, “incredibly breathable” and “super breathable.”
+In addition, it is a very breathable shoe, keeping the foot comfortably fresh.

 Tongue stays put

 Finally a gusseted tongue!
 No more moving around mid-run.